Emperor William monuments: History

-Even before the imperial period it was customary in Prussia not to erect monuments to living monarchs.
-Moreover, before official monuments of members of the royal house, i.e. Prussia, could be built, a so-called "sovereign approval" had to be sought.
-As a result, almost all Emperor William monuments appeared only after the death of Emperor William I in 1888.
-There are very few monuments to the last German Emperor, William II, for the reasons mentioned above.
-The only two equestrian statues are in Cologne (a free-standing monument on the Hohenzollern Bridge) and in Wuppertal's Elberfeld district (a 3/4-scale relief).
+William I (22 March 1797 – 9 March 1888) was King of Prussia from 2 January 1861 until his death and in addition was proclaimed German Emperor on 18 January 1871 during the Franco-Prussian War on the initiative of Bismarck.
+It was customary in Prussia not to erect monuments to living monarchs.
+Moreover, before official monuments could be erected to members of the royal house, a so-called "sovereign approval" had to be sought.
+As a result, almost all Emperor William monuments appeared only after the Emperor's death in March 1888 (and there are few monuments to the last German Emperor, William II).

-Emperor William monuments were mainly built in Prussia and in larger cities outside of Prussia, usually on the initiative of private individuals.
-The organization of finance, tendering, planning and unveiling was carried out by memorial committees that were dissolved after completion of the monument.
+Emperor William monuments were mainly erected in Prussia and, outside Prussia, in larger cities, usually on the initiative of private individuals.
+The organisation of finance, tendering, planning and unveiling was carried out by memorial committees that were dissolved after completion of the monument.

-The best known surviving Emperor William monuments today are the 81-metre-high Kyffhäuser Monument (1890–1896), The Emperor William Monument at Porta Westfalica, unveiled in 1896, and the monument at the Deutsches Eck in Koblenz erected in 1897.
-All three were designed by Berlin architect, Bruno Schmitz.
+The best known surviving Emperor William monuments today are the 81-metre-high Kyffhäuser Monument (1890–1896), the Emperor William Monument at Porta Westfalica, unveiled in 1896, and the monument at the Deutsches Eck in Koblenz, erected in 1897.
+All three were designed by Berlin architect Bruno Schmitz.

-The Emperor William National Monument in front of Berlin Palace was unveiled in 1897.
-It was removed in 1950.
+The Emperor William National Monument in front of the Berlin Palace was unveiled in 1897.
+It was removed in 1950 along with the palace.

-The first (still surviving) monument to William I, which portrays him as King of Prussia on horseback, stands at the bridgehead of Cologne's Hohenzollern Bridge (right bank, i.e. on the Deutz side).
+The oldest surviving monument to William I, an equestrian statue portraying him as King of Prussia, was created in 1867 by the Berlin sculptor Friedrich Drake.
+It stands at the bridgehead of Cologne's Hohenzollern Bridge (right bank, i.e. on the Deutz side).

-The only monument showing Emperor William I in civilian clothes, stands in the spa park at Bad Ems.
+The only monument showing Emperor William I in civilian clothes stands in the spa park at Bad Ems.
 It was unveiled on 7 May 1893 and portrays the monarch as people saw him when he was visiting the spa in the town.

-One of the 231 statues of Emperor William I was unveiled in 1894 in Wiesbaden.
-The monument, with a height of 6.8 metres, had been created by Dresden sculptor, Johannes Schilling, and bore the inscription "The grateful city of Wiesbaden" on its base.
+One of the 231 statues of Emperor William I was unveiled in 1894 in Wiesbaden and stands in the Warmer Damm.
+The monument, with a height of 6.8 metres, was created by the Dresden sculptor Johannes Schilling and bears the inscription "The grateful city of Wiesbaden" on its base.

-The last official monument was the equestrian statue "for" Lübeck: the authorization and contract award were issued in 1914; although the die was ready for casting, no bronze was available because of the First World War.
+The last official monument to William I was an equestrian statue intended to be placed in Lübeck: the authorization and contract award were issued in 1914, but although the die was ready for casting, no bronze was available because of the First World War.
 So the statue was only completed in 1919.